 Amazon.com, for instance, offered its bigger, more expensive Kindle DX for $259, or $120 off the regular price.
 The Express clothing chain was giving 30 percent off and free shipping on all online orders.
 And Wal-Mart, which has been calling the holiday "Cyber Week in ads," was offering an LG 47-inch LED TV for $879, or $320 off the regular price.

 "Cyber Monday is far more exciting to me than Black Friday," says Jamie Minoso, a 40-year-old English teacher from Alabama.
 "I do not enjoy the traffic and chaos involved in shopping at a mall."

 To be sure, the strong start for Cyber Monday, created by a unit of The National Retail Federation, follows an even stronger kickoff to the holiday shopping season over the weekend.
 Americans shopped in record numbers, driven by earlier store openings and a push by retailers for online sales.

 A record 226 million shoppers visited stores and websites during the four-day holiday weekend starting on Thanksgiving Day, up from 212 million last year, according to the NRF.
 And sales on Black Friday, the day after Thanksgiving, rose 7 percent to $11.4 billion, the largest amount ever spent, according to ShopperTrak, which gathers stores' data.

-Online sales were strong even over the weekend.
-Thirty-eight percent of all purchases were made online this year, up from 31 percent to 32 percent last year, says Sherif Mityas, partner in the retail practice of A.T.
-Kearney, who believes the increase was due to heavy promotions.
+Online sales were strong even during the Black Friday weekend.
+Thirty-eight percent of all purchases were made online this year, up from 31 percent to 32 percent last year, said Sherif Mityas, partner in the retail practice of A.T.
+Kearney.
+He says online sales over the weekend were driven by retailers' promotions.